Deepayan03/Learning-Management-System/README.md

 ## Description
     Welcome to my Learning Management System (LMS) project, currently in the works 🚧.
     The goal of this project is to provide a comprehensive platform for managing online courses and educational content.
-    We are actively developing and refining the system to create a seamless learning experience.
+    I am actively developing and refining the system to create a seamless learning experience.
     For now I will start working on the frontend part of this project while learning React side by side.Will definitely enhance the backend part more after completing the front end part.

 ## Key Features
     Course Management